Home > Children’s Health Village

 Why?

 Perhaps it’s because the ‘Village’ based around our Shoe4Africa Children’s Hospital will care for around 255,500 patients each year in 2026, most of whom come from exceptionally poor and marginalized communities.
 Patients are referred to us from not only Western Kenya but also from neighboring African countries.
 It should be noted that there isn’t a single public children’s hospital in East and Central Africa outside of our facilities.
+We know by creating a village, with as many medical amenities as possible, we can best serve the Kenyan public.

-1. The Shoe4Africa Children’s Hospital, (opened 2015)
+1. The Shoe4Africa Children’s Hospital, (opened 2015) LINK

 2. The Shoe4Africa Eat n Run Kitchens, (opened in 2017)

-4. The Shoe4Africa Markus F. Room, (outdoor annexed room opened in 2017*)
+4. The Shoe4Africa Sweden House, (outdoor annexed room opened in 2017*)

 7. The Shoe4Africa Basketball Court, opened in 2018